 Wear comfortable clothing.
 Most people wear shorts or leggings and a t-shirt.
 You will be asked to remove your shoes.
 Yoga studio is wheelchair accessible, with accessible bathroom.

 Advanced registration is suggested to ensure that there is a spot for you.
 Class numbers are small, so there is limited capacity.

 Yoga is beneficial for Every Body.
 This Gentle Hatha Yoga Class with adaptations of yoga postures modified to accommodate individual differences helps make the tools of yoga more accessible.
 Small class size allows for more individualized attention.
 Class is taught in a workshop like style.

 Stability and Mobility Workshops

 I frequently offer workshops at Heeling Sole Barefoot Massage on Stability and Mobility – a therapeutic approach to specific areas of the body – with educational elements as well as practices for students to take home to work on common chronic structural pain issues.
 Check the Community Classes tab on Heeling Sole’s schedule.

 Beginning Summer 2018, I will be offering a monthly guided meditation practice as part of a Float SA appointment.
 These classes will be on the 4th Wednesday of each month at 6:00 PM.

-I Currently only have one public class – all others are contract therapeutic classes for organizations/institutions or private yoga therapy work one-on-one with clients.
-I will try to list links to Gentle, Adapative, Yin, and Restorative Classes under “Resources” as I am able to experience them enough to feel comfortable recommending…
+***I Currently only have two weekly public classes – all others are contract therapeutic classes for organizations/institutions or private yoga therapy work one-on-one with clients.
+I will try to list links to Gentle, Adaptive, Yin, and Restorative Classes under “Resources” as I am able to experience them enough to feel comfortable recommending…